Please select the country or location you would like to see content from.

 With a lack of nutrition and consequent hormonal changes, physical appearance can change.
 Downy hair may appear on the body and they may suffer dry skin.
 Girls or women may lose female characteristics post-puberty, or fail to develop these if before or during puberty.
 Periods may stop or not have started.
 Constipation, dizziness and fainting are common.

-Other mental health conditions can run alongside, or develop as a consequence of this complex disorder, such as depression, social withdrawal or anxiety, and difficulty with sleep and concentration.
+Other mental health conditions can run alongside, or develop as a consequence of anorexia, such as depression, social withdrawal or anxiety, and difficulty with sleep and concentration.

 Left untreated, children may experience stunted growth or bone development problems.
 It can lead to health problems such as osteoporosis, anemia, a lowered immune system, and heart problems or dangerously low blood pressure.
 It is because of these health problems that anorexia can become life-threatening.